-- Rule 5.4(a)(2) in the Navajo Nation rules permits a lawyer who undertakes to complete the unfinished legal work of a deceased lawyer to pay the estate of the deceased lawyer for the services rendered by the deceased lawyer. - In the ABA Rules, Rule 5.4(a)(2) provides that a lawyer who purchases the practice of a deceased, disabled or disappeared lawyer may pay an agreed upon price to that lawyer's estate. - Should the Navajo Nation Rules also address disabled (incapacitated) and "disappeared" lawyers in addition to deceased lawyers?
+- Rule 5.4(a)(2) in the Navajo Nation rules permits a lawyer who undertakes to complete the unfinished legal work of a deceased lawyer to pay the estate of the deceased lawyer for the services rendered by the deceased lawyer. - Should the Navajo Nation Rules also address disabled (incapacitated) and "disappeared" lawyers in addition to deceased lawyers?